NikKowPHP/social-brain/TASKS.md

 - [x] Address flaw: Reinforce visual hierarchy by introducing the "Conductor's Dashboard" as a progressive, central visual element in the introduction, core chapters, and cheat sheet.
 - [x] Address flaw: Use linguistic framing and structural signposting in the preface, table of contents, and Chapter 10 to reinforce the Core Trio's primacy.
 - [x] Address flaw: Make Maria's journey more realistic by deepening failures and adding emotional cost to her "wins" in Chapters 8, 10, and 14.
+- [x] Address flaw: Add a "Conductor's Self-Check" diagnostic in Chapter 14 to prevent misuse of the "Conductor's Shield" protocol.